andreia-oca/ReadmeGen/README.md

 **Description**

 ReadmeGen is a useful script that generates readme templates for homeworks and school projects.
+***
 **Options**

   -h, --help

   -T, --title

-\t Set the title.
+Set the title.
 Default is Homework 1.

   -t, --subtitle

-\t Set the subtitles.
+Set the subtitles.
 Default is Task$i.

   -n

-\t Set number of subtitles.
+Set number of subtitles.
 Default is 5.

   --height

-\t Default 5
+Default 5

   --width

-\t Default 70
+Default 70

   --character

-\t Default "="
+Default "="

+ ***

 ======================================================================